andyyu2004/sumaria/deliverables/d3/README.final.md

  * Provide clear steps for using each feature described above
  * If you cannot deploy your application for technical reasons, please let your TA know at the beginning of the iteration.
 You will need to demo the application to your partner either way.

+ Users can navigate to the web page http://35.245.128.20 to access the website.
+ Through the login/signup button they can create an account by supplying the information noted above.

+#### The side bar contains the following options:
+* Note the user must be logged in to use any site features.
+* Home:
+  * The first page you see when opening the website.
+  * Through the login/signup button on the upper right corner users can create an account and login.
+  * Users can see new events that were posted.
+  * As well as navigate to adding and browsing for events.
+* Chat:
+  * Users can view their existing conversations in a list on the left.
+  * Users can create new conversations by typing a new conversation name at the top.
+  * Users can add more members to a conversation using the button on the right (Need to know the other member’s username)
+* Browse:
+  * Events can be filtered by; Skill required, Name, Date, Location
+  * Each event contains an details button:
+    * Users can view information about the event.
+    * Users can register or cancel going to the event.
+    * The user who created the event can add files.
+* Import:
+  * This page is incomplete and is meant in the future to allow users to import user information in the form of excel files and create user profiles immediately.
+  * Currently you can only upload excel files to view them.
+* Add Event:
+  * This page allows users to create a new event that can then be seen in the list of events in the browsing page.
+* My Calendar:
+  * View events the current user is registered by day, week, month.
+  * Or view a list of events the user is registered for using the agenda button.

  ## Development requirements
  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?
  * Briefly describe instructions for setting up and running the application (think a true README).

+### Prerequisite to run our app:

+Install node

+### Steps to run our app:

+1. Open the command console

+2. Start the backend by:
+    * navigate to the folder /team-project-sumaria/src/
+    * Type in console “npm install” to install dependencies
+    * Type in console “node app.js”
+    * Console should return “Listening on port ####”

+3. Start the frontend by:
+    * Open a new console
+    * Navigate to the folder /team-project-sumaria/src/public
+    * Type in console “npm install” to install dependencies
+    * Type in console “npm start”
+    * Our website should open on your internet browser.

+### Technical requirements:
+* As noted above the libraries would be installed using npm install, there are no OS requirements.

  ## Licenses